KannonZenetism/zenetism-field-physics/lattice-mathematics/LM02-mathematical-commentary.md

 The second is **bridging**.
 LM03 through LM06 introduced formalizations that LM01 either anticipated in skeletal form or did not address at all: the orientation parameter \( \chi \), structural time \( \tau \), structural space \( \mathfrak{d}(\mathcal{L}) \), the Coherence Potential field \( I_c \), membrane operator algebra, field configuration space, ritual operators, embodied resistance, and diagnostic formalism.
 This commentary traces the bridges between LM01's original constructions and their mature forms in the later documents, so that a reader moving through the series can see how each formalization grows from the foundation.

 The third is **orientation**.
-The Lattice Mathematics series now comprises six foundational documents spanning over a thousand pages of formal development.
+The Lattice Mathematics series now comprises six foundational documents totaling approximately 250 pages of formal development.
 A reader encountering LM01 for the first time needs to know which results are stable, which have been extended, which remain open, and where to look for the current state of any given construction.
 This commentary provides that map.

 ### 1.2 What This Document Is Not